Hollywood was paying tribute to actress Olympia Dukakis Saturday after the actress died at the age of 89.

 “Oympia Dukakis was a great actress who loved the work and loved the theatre.
 She was the acting teacher who spoke to me (and many, many others) with clarity and humor and NO censor,” actor Michael McKean tweeted.

-Aside from “Moonstruck,” other popular movies included “Working Girl,” “Steel Magnolias,” “Mr. Holland’s Opus,” “Look Who’s Talking,” “Look Who’s Talking Too” and “Look Who’s Talking Now.”
+The longtime star of New York stage was best known nationally for her role as the mother of Cher’s character in 1987’s “Moonstruck,” for which she won an Oscar for best supporting actress.
+Other popular movies included “Working Girl,” “Steel Magnolias,” “Mr. Holland’s Opus,” “Look Who’s Talking,” “Look Who’s Talking Too” and “Look Who’s Talking Now.”

 Dukakis was born June 20, 1931, in Lowell, Mass., the daughter of Greek immigrants.
 She was also the cousin of Michael S. Dukakis, the former Massachusetts governor and 1988 Democratic presidential nominee.